- About the UBC

 The governance of U.S. and Canadian corporations is determined by a variety of state and provincial corporate laws, federal regulations, and the provisions of internal corporate governance documents that structurally allocate governance power among shareholders, directors and executives.
 As pension funds seeking long-term investment returns to support long-term pension obligations, the Carpenter Pension Funds advocate for important shareholder rights and director and executive accountability mechanisms that strike a proper balance among the relative rights of the governance participants.

 A fundamental shareholder right is the right to vote in the election of directors.
-In order for director elections to be meaningful director accountability events, the vote standard in the common uncontested director election (the same number of director nominees as board seats open) must provide shareholder the ability to reject the election of individual board nominees or an entire board.
+In order for director elections to be meaningful director accountability events, the vote standard in the common uncontested director election (the same number of director nominees as board seats open) must provide shareholder the ability to reject the election of individual board nominees, a class of nominees, or an entire board.
 The Carpenter Fund pioneering advocacy for a majority vote standard in director elections has transformed director elections from rubber-stamp affairs to important accountability mechanisms.
-Over the course of the past decade-plus, the majority vote standard has broadly replaced plurality voting at major corporations, and established the uncontested director election as a potentially important board accountability mechanism.
+Over the course of nearly two decades, the majority vote standard has broadly replaced plurality voting at major corporations and established the uncontested director election as a potentially important board accountability mechanism.
 Read the full Majority Vote Advocacy Report here.

 A third important topic that Carpenter Funds have addressed in a variety of ways is executive compensation.
 The Funds’ formulation for the appropriate form and level of executive compensation has evolved over the years with the submission of shareholder proposals on a variety of executive compensation issues, including the following: Option expensing (sample Option Expensing proposal); CommonSense Executive Compensation (sample CommonSense Executive Compensation proposal); Pay-for-Superior Performance (sample Pay-for-Superior Performance proposal); expanded incentive plan performance metrics disclosure (sample Incentive Plan Performance Criteria proposal), and supplemental pension plan limitations (sample SERP proposal).